-When you have a dry cough, it can be bothersome.
-It can also make it hard to sleep, particularly at night.
+A dry cough can not only be bothersome but also make sleep difficult, particularly at night.
 Unlike a productive cough, a dry cough does not produce mucus, making it feel persistent and scratchy.
 While it is often caused by allergies, infections, or irritants like smoke and pollution, it can also stem from underlying conditions such as asthma or acid reflux.
-If you’re looking for natural solutions, here are 13 effective home remedies for a dry cough that can help soothe your throat and provide relief.
+This article covers 10 natural home remedies for dry cough, focusing on simple, effective solutions like honey, ginger, turmeric, and steam inhalation.
+It helps readers understand how each remedy works, when to use it based on symptoms, and how to prepare these remedies for better results.

 Antimicrobial and anti-inflammatory properties are two of ginger's most well-known uses.
 It helps relax the airway muscles, reducing the frequency and intensity of a dry cough.
-You can chew fresh ginger slices, brew ginger tea, or mix ginger juice with honey for better results.
+You can chew fresh ginger slices, brew ginger tea, or mix ginger juice with honey.

 A natural decongestant and cough suppressant, peppermint includes menthol.
 Drinking peppermint tea or inhaling peppermint steam can provide instant relief from throat irritation and coughing fits.